ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference.md

 </td><td>

 approximage graphics memory available, in bytes.
-Some graphics devices don't support this statistic, in which case it will be 0.
+Some graphics drivers don't support this statistic, in which case it will be 0.

 </td></tr>
 <tr><td>